Publications

 limits of those stereotypes have implications for our understanding of voting and of the legacies of discrimination.

 Mendelberg, Tali.
 “The Deliberative Citizen: Theory and Evidence.”
-Political Decision Making, Deliberation and Participation: Research in Micropolitics.
+Research in Micropolitics: Political Decision Making, Deliberation and Participation.
+Ed.
+Michael X. Delli Carpini, Leonie Huddy, and Robert Y. Shapiro.
 Vol. 6.
 Emerald Publishing Limited, 2002.
 151–193.

 Mendelberg, Tali.
 The Race Card: Campaign Strategy, Implicit Messages, and the Norm of Equality.
 Princeton: Princeton University Press, 2001.